ankith-30403/KLH_CSE_2025-26_S2_11th_batch_Complaint_Tracker/docs/readme.md

 The Complaint Tracker is a Java-based application developed to simplify and organize customer complaint management without relying on external database management systems[cite: 1].
 In manual workflows, complaints are tracked across fragmented channels like spreadsheets, emails, and paper logs, resulting in missed records, delayed resolution, duplicate entries, and poor accountability.

-The system provides structured customer registration, automated complaint classification into categories (Billing, Technical Issue, Product Quality, Delivery, and Customer Service), and automatic routing to designated support staff[cite: 1].
+The system provides structured customer registration, automated complaint classification into categories (Billing, Technical Issue, Product Quality, Delivery, and Customer Service), and automatic routing to designated support staff.
 Using custom in-memory tables and indexing, the application supports instant lookups by Customer ID, tracks lifecycle status transitions (*Under Review*, *In Progress*, *Resolved*, *Closed*), and logs remarks chronologically while generating status change notifications

 ---